mohd-afeef-badri/psd/demos/fracture-mechanics/tutorial-L-shape-cracking.md

 ## L-shape cracking ##

-This tutorial involves cracking of L shaped specimen, where loading is controled by a point boundry condition.
+This tutorial involves cracking of L shaped specimen, where loading is controlled by a point boundary condition.

 <img src="./geometry.png" alt="geometry" style="zoom:80%;" />

 ### Preprocessing ###

-You can either solver the problem using vectorial approach (recomemned) or using staggered approach.
+You can either solver the problem using vectorial approach (recommended) or using staggered approach.
 To generate the solver use either from below.

 - Generation of solver (vectorial)